cfpb/design-system/docs/components/heroes.md

   * Don't write copy from the perspective of what the Bureau does or offers.
 It’s less about what we can do for them or what we can offer them, and more about what the user can do with the resources we provide.

-  * Don’t include links or calls to action within the hero, Since the goal of the hero is to get the user to continue reading the page.
-If there is content that needs to link elsewhere for explanation, place it underneath the hero within the main content area.
+  * Don’t include links or calls to action within the hero.
+The goal of the hero is to get the user to continue reading the page, and calls to action  detract from that.
+If there's content that needs to link elsewhere for explanation, place it underneath the hero, within the main content area.

   #### Headings